safetyAI/ChatSafetyAI/README.md

 ## Version History

+### 04-15-24
+- improved HECA mode (knowledge, instructions, conversation-awareness for follow-ups & special instructions)
+- knowledged about the SCL model and a few online resources / tools

 ### 04-07-24
 - updating total number of conversations file on session end
 - one additional example on desktops (7 instead of 6)